29

 python3-update-manager

-Updated 0 packages, 0 new packages were installed, 0 packages were noted for removal, and 1 packages were not updated.
+0 packages updated, 0 new packages installed, 0 packages marked for removal, and 1 package not updated.

 The package is also not installed in the graphical program "Update Manager".
-See the screenshot before the article title.
+See screenshot before article title.

 Solution